maria-kennedy/Etsy-SEO-Tracking/README.md

 Please note that some parts of the code such as API keys are hidden to protect myself as well as my loyal customers' personal information.
-This is simply a personal project I've been working on in my free time in order to get some real world coding expperience.
+This is simply a personal project I've been working on in my free time in order to get some real world coding experience.